 Research for the Amazon Basin will focus on developing and introducing socially and environmentally progressive land use systems.
 Priority will be placed on intensifying land use in ways that decrease negative environmental impact and improve smallfarmer incomes.

+Soil health is a critical issue for African farmers and will be a high priority for CIAT.
+Emphasis will be on soil biology, both to enhance nutrient cycling and control soil-borne pests and pathogens.
 Strategic research by CIAT will be linked with research by national partners in Africa to address regional priorities while enhancing the output of international public goods.
 Collaborative research between Africa-based CIAT scientists and NARS scientists will take advantage of outputs produced by CIAT elsewhere, as well as from Future Harvest centers and other sources within the region.
 In addition, collaborative research in Africa will produce strategic byproducts that will be fed into CIAT projects for extrapolation to Latin America and Asia.